ahdinosaur/avo/vm/README.md

-# avo-vm
+# ludis-vm

-Develop your avo config on a virtual machine, before deploying to a physical machine.
+Develop your ludis config on a virtual machine, before deploying to a physical machine.

 - List images
 - Create new machine with id and config